-The Havanese is a very loyal breed that tends to develop very strong relationships with its family.
-Strong family bonds can become a problem, though, when the Havanese must spend time away from family, however, and often results in chronic barking or yapping.
+The Havanese is a very loyal breed that tends to develop strong relationships with its family.
+However, strong family bonds can become a problem when the Havanese must spend time away from family, which often results in chronic barking or yapping.
 This vocalization is just one way that your Havanese can communicate their distress.

 Too Little Exercise

 Exercise allows your Havanese to burn off excess energy, but it also provides a change of scenery and a chance to see new things and meet new people.
-Without adequate exercise, though, the Havanese is likely to become bored and frustrated, both of which your dog may demonstrate with chronic barking or yapping!
+Without adequate exercise, the Havanese will likely become bored and frustrated, both of which your dog may demonstrate with chronic barking or yapping!

 Small Dog Syndrome

 Small dog syndrome is a situation where a human treats their small dog like a “king.”
-Through such royal treatment, the small dog believes that they are the center of the universe.
-When your Havanese does not receive that royal treatment, however, they are likely to show their displeasure through chronic high-pitched barking!
+The small dog believes they are the universe’s center through such royal treatment.
+However, when your Havanese do not receive that royal treatment, they will likely show their displeasure through chronic high-pitched barking!

-When you do not properly socialize your dog, they may react to social situations with fear, aggression, and chronic barking.
+When you do not properly socialize your dog, it may react to social situations with fear, aggression, and chronic barking.